lloydsparkes/linode-api/README.markdown

 + Metro Style Apps

 ##Current Progress
-Currently Implementing all of the API Calls
+All the Current API Calls are implemented - but are untested - I need to think of a way to properly test this code - some sort of test harness I think

 Please let me know of any issues / improvements I could make.